Stephen Kós

-John Stephen Kós KNZM KC (born 23 January 1959) is a New Zealand judge on the Supreme Court of New Zealand and the former President of the Court of Appeal of New Zealand.
+Sir John Stephen Kós KNZM KC (born 23 January 1959) is a New Zealand judge on the Supreme Court of New Zealand and the former President of the Court of Appeal of New Zealand.

 Early life and career

 The son of a Hungarian refugee, Kós was born in Mosgiel, Otago, in 1959 and raised in Wainuiomata.
-He matriculated at the Victoria University of Wellington to study law in 1976 where he later graduated LLB(Hons) in 1981.
 Kós attended Naenae College.
+He matriculated at the Victoria University of Wellington to study law in 1976 where he later graduated LLB(Hons) in 1981 where he won the Chapman Tripp Prize for his graduating year.

-After graduating from University of Cambridge in 1985 with an LLM, Kós began a career in commercial litigation.
-In 1985, he became a partner in Perry Wylie & Page, and later a partner in Russell McVeagh in 1988.
+After graduating from University of Cambridge (Sidney Sussex College) in 1985 with an LLM, Kós began a career in commercial litigation.
+In 1985, he became a partner in Perry Wylie Pope & Page, and later a partner in Russell McVeagh in 1988.
 He went to the independent bar in 2005 and was appointed as a Queen's Counsel in 2007.
 He founded Stout Street Chambers, a leading set of barristers, in 2007 with three other QCs.

-He is an Honorary Fellow at the Victoria University Law School.
-He was formerly Pro-Chancellor of Massey University.

 Judicial career

 In April 2011, Kós was appointed to the High Court of New Zealand.
 He was elevated to the Court of Appeal in September 2015, and succeeding Ellen France as President of the court in July 2016.

 As President, he focused on revising the rules of the Court and reforming its processes, introducing a policy to encourage junior counsel to address the Court, and creating three-week sessions of the Permanent Court, followed by two-week circuits by Divisional Courts (with writing time for other judges).
 He established regular divisional sittings in Christchurch and Dunedin and more Permanent Court sittings on cases of public interest in Auckland.
 He also led the project to establish a branch of the Court in the heritage precinct at the Auckland High Court, which opened in 2020.

 On 8 April 2022, it was announced that Kós would be appointed a judge to the Supreme Court of New Zealand.

+He is a Distinguished Fellow at the Victoria University Law School.
+He was formerly Pro-Chancellor of Massey University.
+He was the 2022/23 James Merralls Fellow at Melbourne University Law School.In June 2024 he was made an Honorary Bencher of the Middle Temple.

+In the 2023 King's Birthday and Coronation Honours, Kós was appointed a Knight Companion of the New Zealand Order of Merit, for services to the judiciary and legal education.